jyellick/obc-docs/README.md

 ## Communication
-We will use mainly our [Slack for communication](https://openchain.slack.com) and Slack Hero for screen sharing between developers.
+We will use mainly our [Slack for communication](https://openchain.slack.com) and Screenhero for screen sharing between developers.
 Register and get connected.

 There are twice weekly 15-min scrum calls to check in (standard scrum protocol) and a weekly 1-hour team playback meeting.
 We will limit the playback to